-- To reduce the risk of rejection of the donated organ, the recipient will probably need to take immunosuppressive medication for the rest of their life.
+- To reduce the risk of rejection of the donated organ/s, the recipient will likely need to take immunosuppressive medication for the rest of their life.

-- Many different types of organs, tissue, cells and limbs can be transplanted – even faces.
+- Many different types of organs, tissue, and cells can be transplanted.

 - The approach to different types of transplantation varies greatly, so you should speak with your medical team about surgical procedures, recovery and medications.